Sangs3112/SimGNN/README_en.md

 │   ├── IMDBMulti/
 │   ├── ...(may be other datasets)
 |   └── LINUX/
-├── Logs/               # store log files
+├── imgs/               # contain the imgs files in readme ├── Logs/               # store log files
 ├── model/              # contain the model code
 │   ├── layers.py       # including 'Att' and 'NTN' modules